 the definitions of "corruption" and "criminal offences related to corruption".
 With regard to the discharge of the Integrity Authority's functions, the act uses a broader specification with "fraud, conflict of interest, corruption, and other illegalities or irregularities".
-Section 50(1) of the Integrity Authority Act, which outlines the tasks of the Anti-Corruption Task Force, refers to the corrupt practices under Article 4(2) of Directive (EU) 2017/1371 of the European Parliament and of the Council of 5 July 2017 on the fight against fraud to the Union's financial interests by means of criminal law, the criminal offences as defined in Chapter III of the United Nations Convention against Corruption, and the criminal offences as defined in Chapter Section 2017 of the Council against Corruption.
+Section 50(1) of the Integrity Authority Act, which outlines the tasks of the Anti-Corruption Task Force, refers to the corrupt practices under Article 4(2) of Directive (EU) 2017/1371 of the European Parliament and of the Council of 5 July 2017 on the fight against fraud to the Union's financial interests by means of criminal law, the criminal offences as defined in Chapter III of the United Nations Convention against Corruption, and the criminal offences as defined in Chapter XXVII of the Criminal Code.